r4victor/tenthousandmeters/content/blog/python_bts_12.md

 ## I/O multiplexing and event loops

 Think about the sequential server again.
 Such a server always waits for some specific event to happen.
 When it has no connected clients, it waits for a new client to connect.
 When it has a connected client, it waits for this client to send some data.
 To work concurrently, however, the server should instead be able to handle any event that happens next.
-If the current client doesn't send anything, but a new client connects, the server should accept the new connection.
-Then it should maintain multiple active connections and reply to the client that sends data next.
+If the current client doesn't send anything, but a new client tries to connect, the server should accept the new connection.
+It should maintain multiple active connections and reply to any client that sends data next.

 But how can the server know what event it should handle next?
 By default, socket methods such as `accept()`, `recv()` and `sendall()` are all blocking.
 So if the server decides to call `accept()`, it will block until a new client connects and won't be not able to call `recv()` on the client sockets in the meantime.
 We could solve this problem by setting a timeout on blocking socket operations with `sock.settimeout(timeout)` or by turning a socket into a completely non-blocking mode with `sock.setblocking(False)`.
-We could then maintain a set of active sockets and, for each socket, call the correspoding socket method in an infinite loop.
+We could then maintain a set of active sockets and, for each socket, call the corresponding socket method in an infinite loop.
 So, we would call `accept()` on the socket that listens for new connections and `recv()` on the sockets that wait for clients to send data.

 The problem with the described approach is that it's not clear how to do the polling right.
 If we make all the sockets non-blocking or set timeouts too short, the server will be making calls all the time and consume a lot of CPU.
 Conversely, if we set timeouts too long, the server will be slow to reply.